-A Planchette of Stories
+A Planchette Of Stories

 Zozo is a complicated entity, or so it would seem.
 In most stories, it’s initially friendly, sometimes using a different name.
 Occasionally, it will appear in the middle of a conversation with another spirit and interrupt the communication.